Open-source architecture maps for real codebases

 Your agent reads the source and writes the architecture as JSON + Markdown, committed next to the code.

-$ npx skills add tecture-io/architecture-docs
+$ npx @tecture/skill@latest

 File-based model · in your repo